 Below are definitions of a few terms related to the Genetics Evaluation.

-A geneticist is a medical doctor with a specialty in genetics.
-A genetic counselor is a healthcare professional who provides information and support to individuals and families who have a genetic disorder, might be at risk for developing an inherited condition, or are concerned that they may have a child with an inherited disease.
+A A person who specializes in genetics. is a medical doctor with a specialty in genetics.
+A These are health care providers who have special training in genetic conditions.
+They help families understand genetic disorders and how they are passed down.
+Genetic counselors offer information and support to people who have genetic conditions in their families or are concerned that they may have a child with an inherited disorder. is a healthcare professional who provides information and support to individuals and families who have a genetic disorder, might be at risk for developing an inherited condition, or are concerned that they may have a child with an inherited disease.
 The geneticist and genetic counselor work together to obtain and analyze family medical histories, and calculate and explain people’s risks, options, and testing results.

-A pedigree is a medical drawing of a family tree that includes all of a person’s close relatives, the relationship between family members, and health information.
+A A medical drawing that includes all of a person’s close relatives, the relationship between family members, and health information.
+A pedigree is used by health care professionals to analyze a family for genetic diseases. is a medical drawing of a family tree that includes all of a person’s close relatives, the relationship between family members, and health information.
 A pedigree is used by health care professionals to analyze a family for conditions which certain family members may have or be at risk for.

 Pedigrees also show the relationship between individuals in a family.
 Males in a pedigree are indicated by squares, and females are indicated by circles.
 The lines between individuals enable us to see the relationship between them.